-This project will study the various alignments of a non-auto connection between Crystal City and Ronald Reagan Washington National Airport and prepare the federally-required environmental documentation for the connection.
+This project explores the possibility of providing a context-sensitive multimodal connection between Crystal City and Ronald Reagan Washington National Airport (DCA) for use by people walking, biking, and using micromobility devices.

-The potential connector will link Crystal City to National Airport.
-The specific location of the connector is to be determined.
+The potential connection will link Crystal City to National Airport.
+The specific location of the connection is yet to be determined.

 About the Project

 In 2010, Arlington County adopted the Crystal City Multimodal Transportation Study.
-The study made transportation improvement recommendations for the Crystal City area including the construction of a “Direct pedestrian and bicycle connection from the Mount Vernon Trail to Terminal C of National Airport” (page 42).
+The study made transportation improvement recommendations for the Crystal City area including the construction of a pedestrian and bicycle connection to the airport.

-During development of its FY 2019-2028 Capital Improvement Plan, the County created a new project in the Crystal City, Pentagon City, Potomac Yard Streets Program to continue alternatives analysis and preliminary planning for the connection.
+During development of its FY 2019-2028 Capital Improvement Plan, the County created a new project in the Crystal City, Pentagon City, Potomac Yard Streets Program to continue alternatives analysis and preliminary planning for a connection between Crystal City and DCA.
 The project had limited funding due to budget constraints.

-In late 2018, with the announcement of an agreement to bring Amazon’s HQ2 to Crystal City, the Commonwealth of Virginia identified this connector project as one of five transportation projects to be fully or partially funded by the Commonwealth.
+In late 2018, with the announcement of an agreement to bring Amazon’s HQ2 to Crystal City, the Commonwealth of Virginia identified a CC2DCA connection as one of five transportation projects to be fully or partially funded by the Commonwealth.

 VDOT added the project to its Six-Year Improvement Program in 2019.
 This included an allocation of $9.5 million in federal funding for project planning, NEPA documentation and preliminary engineering.